howoonYoon/hdr-reconstruction/README.md

 ---
 ## 📎 Note

-This repository provides the network architecture used in the published paper.
+This repository contains the model architecture from the published paper.